 All the equipment we use has to be purchased or leased, maintained, updated, fixed, and backed up (software).
 Charging $150 for a set of radiographs (x-rays) barely chips into the $25,000 up front cost we paid to buy it so that we could provide better, clearer diagnostic imagery; for example, all of the Labradors and German Shepherds we see with hip issues.

 Advances in diagnostics are leading to the demand for CT imaging, which greatly increases the ability to find sub-gingival dental problems, bone fractures, and malignant tumors that otherwise love to hide — among other things.
 We just paid $180,000 for our CT machine and accompanying software which takes the scan and renders a 3D image that can be manipulated and examined in depth.
-This was a bargain — yet some clients still scoff at the $500 charge (which includes anesthesia, IV contrast dye, etc.) despite the fact that there is NO hospital within a 500 mile radius offering CT imaging at that price, and we are one of less than a dozen general practices across the country that even offer CT imaging.
-Yet this new diagnostic tool has already helped us discover countless tumors that we otherwise never could have seen, and save dozens of patients’ lives.
+This was a bargain — yet some clients still scoff at the $250 charge (which includes anesthesia, IV contrast dye, etc.) despite the fact that there is NO hospital within a 1,000 mile radius offering CT imaging at that price, and we are one of less than a dozen general practices across the country that even offer CT imaging.
+Most CT machines are at specialty hospitals or emergency practices, and a scan typically runs $800-$2,000.
+Yet in spite of the scoffs and balking at the price, however low ours may be, this new diagnostic tool has already helped us discover countless tumors that we otherwise never could have seen, and save dozens — if not going into hundreds — of patients’ lives.
 Our own cat was one of the patients for whom CT was a priceless diagnostic opportunity.

 Why can’t we be more flexible or help more clients who are struggling?